alex-pakalniskis/intro-to-github/docs/getting-started.md

-# 2023-05-15
+# Getting Started with GitHub
 ## Session Overview
 * Introduction
 * Understanding GitHub
-* Creating a Repository
-* Collaborating on GitHub
 * Using GitHub as a Non-Developer
-* Best Practices on GitHub
 * Conclusion

 ## Introduction